sonelrubin/dynamics-365-contact-center/contact-center/implement/overview-contact-center.md

 :::image type="content" source="../media/contact-center-overview.png" alt-text="A screenshot of the end-to-end working of the Dynamics 365 Contact Center.":::

-An overview video of Dynamics 365 Contact Center is as follows:
+An overview video of Dynamics 365 Contact Center is as follows.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1mL7H?maskLevel=0]